D'Andrea Picks: History of the plastic pick

 Up until 1922, most picks were handmade from real tortoise shell - the carapace of the Atlantic Hawksbill turtle.
 It provided the finest tonal quality but it had some drawbacks.
 It was very expensive, had a tendency to break, and was scarce.
 People had tried other materials such as bone, stone, and ivory but none had been particularly successful.

 Luigi D'Andrea punched the little disks out of celluloid by hand, with a heavy mallet and a variety of knife-edged dies which he designed.
 The cut edges were then finished by hand with sandpaper.
 He also made the traditional tortoiseshell picks the same way.
 The real shell came from Europe in irregularly shaped "plates" which were then soaked in oil and pressed between heated stainless steel plates for days.
 The plates were regularly tightened with a hand wheel.
 The pick material was then taken off the press hot and cut by hand with a steel die and wooden mallet, to get as many good picks as possible from the irregular plate.
 They had to work quickly because if the shell cooled or dried out, it would shatter when cut.
 The edges of the plate made thin picks, further in was medium, and the center supplied the thick gauge.
 They were then either tumbled or finished by hand on a sanding wheel.
 Some would have to be re-pressed flat again at the end of this process, for the gauges were never uniform.
 By comparison, the celluloid process was slightly simpler because the 2'x5', sheets were flat and uniformly gauged.
 It was readily available in the U.S. until the late 1960s, and only from Italy and Japan.

 During this early time, he experimented with different shapes and sizes.
 Guitarists he knew would visit him, and bring their special needs to his attention: making the picks bigger, smaller, longer, more round, sharper, point two sides, then three.
 He started numbering the styles.
 Soon he had created 23 shapes in tortoise and 56 shapes in celluloid.
-Among them is the famous #351 which eventually becomes the 'standard' "Fender" pick.
+Among them is the #351 which eventually becomes the 'standard' "Fender" pick.
 One of the oddest was the #84, a combination of 3 #353 picks in thin, medium, and heavy, beveled on one edge, and joined by a rivet.
 It could be flipped out like a pocket knife to the desired thickness when needed.
-Because he tried to please so many of the players with modifications to pick styles, most of today's pick "inventions" were already included in the D'Andrea catalogs of the 1920s!
+Because he tried to please so many of the players with modifications to pick styles, most of today's pick innovations were already included in the D'Andrea catalogs of the 1920s.